LuminosityX/HAT/README.md

 The raw images can be downloaded from their original sources [here](http://shannon.cs.illinois.edu/DenotationGraph/) and [here](http://mscoco.org/).
 We refer to the path of extracted files as `$DATA_PATH`.

-If you don't want to train from scratch, you can download the pretrained HAT model from [here](https://drive.google.com/file/d/11Zax1FTNnq0rcer8PxZFlx1mf7d-S67n/view?usp=drive_link)  (for Flickr30K model) and [here](https://drive.google.com/file/d/1lQDeGvipaREZcwd7-owfgPidft6f4lHo/view?usp=drive_link)  (for MSCOCO model).
+If you don't want to train from scratch, you can download the pretrained checkpoints of HAT from GoogleDrive, [Flickr30K](https://drive.google.com/file/d/11Zax1FTNnq0rcer8PxZFlx1mf7d-S67n/view?usp=drive_link)  (for Flickr30K dataset) and [MSCOCO](https://drive.google.com/file/d/1lQDeGvipaREZcwd7-owfgPidft6f4lHo/view?usp=drive_link)  (for MSCOCO dataset).

-## Train new models
+## Training
 Run `run.py`:

 For HAT on Flickr30K: